zaoqi/kindlelauncher/src/com/mobileread/ixtab/kindlelauncher/resources/aloop/README-dev.txt

+*** THIS README-dev FILE IS NOT UP-TO-DATE WITH KUAL 2 SOURCE CODE ***

 Introduction
 ------------

 Aloop.sh a.k.a. parse.sh is a parser front-end for the KUAL kindlet.
-Originally, the kindlet unpacked parse.sh in a temporary folder and ran it to find and parse the xml/json files that implement KUAL buttons.
-As development has progressed, additional functions have moved from the kindlet to aloop.sh, in particular:
+Originally, the kindlet unpacked parse.sh into a temporary folder and ran it to find and parse the xml and json[7] files that implement KUAL buttons.
+As development has progressed additional functions have moved from the kindlet to aloop.sh, in particular:
 . sorting
 . cleaning up temporary files (some)
 . generating KUAL's own menus